SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 * local
 All but first are called _inner classes_.

-* if you delcare a member class that does not require access to an enclosing instance, always put the static modifier in its declaration.
+* if you declare a member class that does not require access to an enclosing instance, always put the static modifier in its declaration.

 * Non static member class
-Usage - implemenations of Map interface typically use nonstatic member classes to implement their collection views whic are retunred by Maps keySet, entrySet and values methods.
+Usage - implementations of Map interface typically use nonstatic member classes to implement their collection views which are returned by Maps keySet, entrySet and values methods.

 * Anonymous class -